 Steampunk interior design mixes elegant interiors with industrial or machine style.
 It’s composed of materials such as leather, dark wood and metallic coppers and bronzes.
 Furniture typically has an industrial flair, as tables, chairs and sofas are constructed out of salvaged woods and metals in addition to leather upholstery.
 It’s common to see light bulbs bare without any decorative object like a shade around it with steampunk design.
 Old maps are a frequently used decorating tool and can be hung up as wall murals to add a vintage vibe to an interior.
 Exposed materials like pipes, concrete walls and weathered wood beams only add to the charm of steampunk interiors.
 Think of Steampunk as a blend between Victorian flamboyance, Gothic broodiness and the mechanization of the Industrial Age.
-It is a favorite style of cinema, due to its rich juxtaposition of materials and textures.
+Its origins can be traced back to the turn of the twentieth century, and is generally acknowledged to be inspired by the literary works of Jules Vern and H.G.
+Wells [Onion 2008].
+The technology described and the depictions in “20,000 Leagues Under the Sea” and “The Time Machine” are clearly the roots of steampunk as we now know it.
+It has become a favorite style of cinema, due to its rich juxtaposition of materials and textures.
 Just watch “The City of Lost Children,” “Wild Wild West” or “Hugo” to see Steampunk in action.

 Swedish interiors boast a refined elegance and an uncluttered, classic style.
 Swedish homes borrow traits from modern and minimalist themes due to the stylistic focus on practicality and simplicity (despite the difficulty of assembling IKEA furniture).
 Walls are typically covered in a neutral hue like gray or off-white to give a light and airy feel to the room.
 Interiors can be accented with Earth tones like greens, browns and taupes, as Swedish style emphasizes the use of nature.
 Furniture in Swedish homes leans toward a traditional aesthetic – wooden chairs are adorned with curved backs and turned legs, while tables and dressers typically have a weathered look and are painted in white or gray.
 Sofas and chairs are upholstered with natural materials like linen, cotton, leather and suede.
 Light fixtures are neutral and contain very little detail to stick to a simple, minimalist look.